 At Tasmania by Claudia, we aim to help our customers feel informed when building their collection of fine jewellery.
 We often get asked what the difference is between 9K gold and 18K gold, whether one is stronger than the other, and whether they can be worn together.
 Today we're answering these questions and more in our 'Complete Guide to Gold'.

-You may have heard the term ‘carat’ used in relation to gold.
+You may have heard the term ‘karat’ used in relation to gold (note the distinction from "carat" when referring to diamonds and stones).
 This refers to the gold content.
-The purest form is 24 carat (or 24K) gold, this is 100 percent gold.
+The purest form is 24 karat (or 24K) gold, this is 100 percent gold.
 It is a soft metal, which is why when crafting jewellery, we mix it with other metals (making it an ‘alloy’) to make it harder and more durable.
 Rose gold has a larger copper component and white gold has a larger palladium content.

 What is the difference between 9K and 18K gold?